gloryodeyemi/sde_de101_gloryodeyemi/1-what-do-data-engineers-do/README.md

-## Responsibilities of a data engineer
+## Responsibilities of a Data Engineer

 1. Move data between systems
    * Extract